As1imwe-Mark/book_store/README.md

 ### <a name="key-features"> Key Features </a>

-`math_magician project` key features are the following main projects:
+`BookStore Project` key features are the following main projects:

 ```
 Project-feature1: Create a react app template